-The Tennessee Titans is a Nashville, Tennessee professional American Football team that plays as a part of the AFC South division, along with the Indianapolis Colts, Houston Texans and Jacksonville Jaguars, in the American Football Conference (AFC) of the National Football League (NFL).
-They currently play their home games at the Nissan Stadium.
+The Tennessee Titans sports franchise is a professional American Football team (gridiron) that plays in Nashville, Tennessee.
+The Titans are a part of the AFC South division, along with the Indianapolis Colts, the Houston Texans, and the Jacksonville Jaguars.
+The Titans are in the American Football Conference (AFC) of the National Football League (NFL) and they currently play their home games at the Nissan Stadium.

-The team was originally founded by Bud Adams in 1959 as the Houston Oilers – and he remained club owner until he passed away in 2013.
-Their first professional season was in 1960 as a founding member of the American Football League (AFL).
+The Titans’ first professional season was in 1960 as a founding member of the American Football League (AFL).
 The team started off successfully, with four division titles and two AFL championships.
-In the 1970 merger, they then became a part of the NFL and carried on their AFL success, appearing in consecutive playoffs between 1978 until 1980 and again from 1987 until 1993, helped along the way with Hall of Fame players Earl Campbell and Warren Moon.
+In the 1970 merger, they then became a part of the NFL and carried on their AFL success, appearing in consecutive playoffs between 1978 until 1980 and again from 1987 until 1993.
+Earl Campbell and Warren Moon, two players that would make the Pro Football Hall of Fame, were central to the success of the Oilers during this time period.

 All About the Tennessee Titans

 The Tennessee Titans have played professional football since 1960.
-The team has had three names – Houston Oilers, Tennessee Oilers and Tennessee Titans and play in their famous Titans uniform of Navy, Titans blue, red, silver and white.
+The team has had three names – Houston Oilers, Tennessee Oilers, and Tennessee Titans and plays in their famous Titans uniform of Navy, Titans blue, red, silver, and white.

 The Tennessee Titans Player Personnel